New York Light Foot Militia: Activities

-The group's leader, George Curbelo, lives in Delaware County, New York, in the Catskills Mountains.
+The group's leader, George Curbelo, lives in Delaware County, New York, in the Catskill Mountains.
 He has said he is not a military veteran but operates a karate-based martial arts school.
 In 2017, he said his group numbered about 250 members who train monthly at firearms, reconnaissance, and navigation.
 Curbeo says the group does not "support white supremacy" and says that the group includes non-whites and non-Christians; Curbeo identifies as a “white Hispanic” of Cuban and Puerto Rican heritage.

-In June 2017, members of the group were present at an ACT! for America-sponsored "March against Sharia" protest in front of the downtown Federal Building in Syracuse, New York.
+In June 2017, members of the group were present at an ACT for America-sponsored "March against Sharia" protest in front of the downtown Federal Building in Syracuse, New York.
 The event was met by a larger group of counter-protesters.
 The Light Foot Militia group told reporters that "they did not support either side, but were there to make sure all sides were able to excise [sic] their First Amendment rights."

 In August 2017, members of the NYLFM, along with militia-movement adherents from several other states, were present during the far-right Unite the Right rally in Charlottesville, Virginia.
 Group members carried rifles at the event.
 Although the groups were initially invited by the white nationalist organizers of rally, the militia groups said that they had come "in a neutral stance."
 Curbelo, the NYLFM's "commanding officer," criticized the Charlottesville Police Department for failing to separate opposing sides during the rally.
 Mother Jones magazine reported that "a group of assault-rifle-toting militia members from New York State, wearing body armor and desert camo, played a more active role in breaking up fights" than police did.